From BR Bullpen

 Biographical Information

-Ned Garver won 10 or more games during his 14-year major league career, a notable achievement for any hurler; however, his main main claim to fame was going down in history as the hapless St. Louis Browns' last 20-game winner.
+Despite being saddled with pitching for bad ballclubs for much of his 14-year major league career, Ned Garver won 10 or more games eight times, a notable achievement for any hurler.
+However, his main claim to fame was going down in history as the hapless St. Louis Browns' last 20-game winner.

 Salad Days

+He broke into the big leagues on April 28, 1948 with the Browns.
 He played for St. Louis from 1948 to 1952.
 On June 9, 1950, he turned the tables on the Boston Red Sox, winning 12–7.
-Even though losing, the Sox set a MLB scoring record for three games at 56 runs.
-On June 30 of that year, he lost the game because of his mental error against the Chicago White Sox.
+Even though losing, the Sox set a major league scoring record for three games at 56 runs.
+On June 30th that year, he lost the game because of his mental error against the Chicago White Sox.
 In what would have been the winning run in regulation, Garver was called out for his failure to touch third base when rounding it.
-He lost 3–2 in 13 innings.
+He lost, 3–2, in 13 innings.

 After the Browns

-On December 14, 1960 he was drafted by the Los Angeles Angels from Kansas City in the 1960 expansion draft where he played his final MLB game on June 4, 1961.
-On June 10, 1961, he was released by Los Angeles, ending his baseball career at age 35.
+On December 14, 1960 he was drafted by the Los Angeles Angels from Kansas City in the 1961 expansion draft.
+He he played his final major league game for the Angels on June 4, 1961.
+On June 10th, he was released by Los Angeles, ending his baseball career at age 35.

 Only seven pitchers in the 20th century - Garver, Noodles Hahn, Scott Perry, Howard Ehmke, Sloppy Thurston, Steve Carlton and Nolan Ryan - won 20 games for a last-place club.
 But only Garver won 20 games and hit better than .300 for a club that lost more than 100 games.

-Garver was the only 20th century pitcher to win 20 games in a season for a team which lost 100 in 1951.
 He led the American League in complete games (24) that season, as he had the previous year (22).
 Garver had batted .407 in the Ohio State League in 1944, so it was no surprise when he batted .305 in 1951 to pace the Browns.
-He hit sixth on occasion, and had a .218 lifetime BA with seven HR.
+He hit sixth on occasion, and had a .218 lifetime batting average with seven homers.
 His zeal for hitting was arrested midway through his career when Early Wynn nearly beaned him.
 Garver lost a league-high 17 with St. Louis in 1949.
 He had very little trouble getting Mickey Mantle out, but found Vic Wertz a particular thorn in his side.
 (WAB)

 Best Years and Career Totals